 Kids today often lag behind those of previous generations in their cooking skills.
 That’s because in today’s fast-paced society, fewer parents have the time or energy to cook.
-As a result, families rely more on fast food
+As a result, families rely more on fast food and eating out.

 But teaching kids food preparation and how to cook offers them numerous benefits.
 For one, it’s a practical and fun way for kids to learn and improve their math skills through measuring and calculating.
 It also provides kids hands-on science experiences and opportunities to experiment.
 Another valuable aspect of cooking is that it improves kids’ reading comprehension as they learn to follow step-by-step instructions.
 Add to this, kids develop life skills which boost their self-confidence and self-esteem.